tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_install_curl.md

 * Use double quotes in the Windows command line.
 (Windows doesn't support single quotes.)
 * Don't use backslashes (`\`) to separate lines.
 (This is for readability only and doesn't affect the call on Macs.
 Unfortunately, the sample request for the Weather API on Mashape uses these slashes in their curl examples.)
-* By adding `-k` in the curl command, you bypass curl's security certificate, which may or may not be necessary.
+* By adding `-k` in the curl command, you can bypass curl's security certificate, which may or may not be necessary.